My wife is always shocked when I show her how much she’s saved in her 401K.

 It’s easy to talk about the importance of saving.
 However the best system that is guaranteed to work is the one where you don’t have to think about.

-The amazing thing about having savings be automatically deducted from your paycheck is that you don’t see the money that’s being deducted and eventually, like my wife, you forget it was ever there.
+The amazing thing about having savings be automatically deducted from your paycheck is that you don’t see the money.
+And eventually, like my wife, you forget it was ever there.

 There are a couple ways to automatically save: